Data Graph

 Detect warehouse breaking changes

-Segment has a service that regularly scans and monitors the Data Graph for changes that occur in your warehouse that may break components of the Data Graph, such as when the table being referenced by the Data Graph gets deleted from your warehouse or when the primary key column no longer exists.
+Segment has a service that regularly scans and monitors the Data Graph for changes that occur in your warehouse that may break components of the Data Graph, like when the table being referenced by the Data Graph gets deleted from your warehouse or when the primary key column no longer exists.
 An alert banner will be displayed on the Data Graph landing page.
 The banner will be removed once the issues are resolved in your warehouse and/or the Data Graph.
 You will also have the option to trigger a manual sync of your warehouse schema.

-This page was last modified: 22 Aug 2024
+This page was last modified: 05 Dec 2024

 Get started with Segment